moonjaeyoung/Today-I-Learned/README.md

 <br>

-* Name Clicked : Go to the corresponding source code file, <br>
+* Name Clicked : Go to the corresponding source code file.

 * Picture Clicked : Go to the link of the Learning materials.